This post may contain affiliate sales links. Please see my full disclosure policy for details

 For the buttercream, you just need to make a traditional vanilla buttercream and then chop up fresh strawberries into small pieces and toss into the buttercream.
 You can puree them, but I wanted a more rustic looking finish.

-Since the strawberries are a “wet” ingredients, you need to be aware that your frosting will be thinner than normal.
+Since the strawberries are wet, the frosting will be thinner than normal.
 In order to prevent your frosting from tasting overly sweet, add the strawberries after the first two cups of powdered sugar.
 If you wait to add the until the end, you might end up adding to much powdered sugar to compensate for the thinner texture.

 Frosting the cake is really easy.
 It won’t be all smooth and elegant, but that’s the way I like it.
 There is just enough frosting to gently cover the edges of the cake.